 This Code of Conduct is a personal commitment.
 Its purpose is to protect all members of Scouting.
 It applies to all members over the age of 18, regardless of location and role, when engaging with young people and adults in any form.
-This includes face to face contact and using technology such as on-line formats.
+The Code of Conduct always applies, regardless of environment and interactions, using any telecommunications device or other technologies as defined by the Technology Code of Use.
 Parents and guardians who wish to actively participate in Scouting activities must also follow this Code.